-3 Conflict of Interest
+3 Conflict of interest

-Councillors are reminded of the need to be vigilant to stand aside from decision-making when a conflict arises between their role as a councillor and any private or other external interest they might have.
+Committee members are reminded of the need to be vigilant to stand aside from decisionmaking when a conflict arises between their role as a member and any private or other external interest they might have.

-4 Public Forum
+4 Public forum

 Notification to speak is required by 12noon at least one clear day before the meeting.
-Further information is available on www.southlanddc.govt.nz or phoning 0800 732 732.
+Further information is available at www.southlanddc.govt.nz or by phoning 0800 732 732.

-5 Extraordinary/Urgent Items
+5 Extraordinary/urgent items

-To consider, and if thought fit, to pass a resolution to permit the Council to consider any further items which do not appear on the Agenda of this meeting and/or the meeting to be held with the public excluded.
+To consider, and if thought fit, to pass a resolution to permit the committee to consider any further items which do not appear on the agenda of this meeting and/or the meeting to be held with the public excluded.

-Such resolution is required to be made pursuant to Section 46A(7) of the Local Government Official Information and Meetings Act 1987, and the Chairperson must advise:
+Such resolution is required to be made pursuant to Section 46A(7) of the Local Government Official Information and Meetings Act 1987, and the chairperson must advise:

-- (i) The reason why the item was not on the Agenda, and - (ii) The reason why the discussion of this item cannot be delayed until a subsequent meeting.
+- (i) the reason why the item was not on the agenda, and - (ii) the reason why the discussion of this item cannot be delayed until a subsequent meeting.